EmergentSoftware/SQL-Server-Development-Assessment/README.md

 The CheckId column refers to the list below.
 You can also scroll to the right in the sp_Develop 'Results' tab and look at the 'CheckId' column to see the number of the one you want to skip.

-You can also copy the TSQL script in the 'SkipCheckTSQL' column found in the 'Results' tab to insert that record into your skip checks table.
+You can also copy the TSQL script in the 'SkipCheckTSQL' column found in the 'Results' tab to insert that record into your skip check table.

 Refer to the example checks below and each comment for its use.